garyjyzhang/scanner-colmap/README.md

 ```
 python3 extraction.py --scanner_config /path/to/config.toml --packet_size 5
 ```
 3. Feature matching.
 The image features from the previous steps are used to find similarities between pairs of images and generate two view geometries.
 Each image is matched with the next _overlap_ images in order.
-A small _packet_size_ is recommended to parallelize the process
+A small _packet_size_ is recommended to parallelize the process.
 ```
 python3 feature_matching.py --scanner_config /path/to/config.toml --overlap 10 --packet_size 4
 ```